Alabama Clinical Psychologist Salary Outlook

 Median annual clinical psychologist wage, Southern states

-While the average clinical psychologist in Alabama isn’t earning among the highest wages in the country, they are likely to make more than the average Alabama resident.
-In fact, the median wage for clinical psychologists is nearly double the median wage for all occupations in Alabama and is considerably higher than many other common job titles.
+While clinical psychologist salaries in Alabama aren’t among the highest in the country, these professionals make considerably more than the average Alabama resident.
+In fact, the median wage for clinical psychologists is more than double the median wage for all occupations in Alabama.

 Median annual Alabama wage, select occupations